 Considering your motivations for moving and what you're looking for in a new role is vital if you are going to make the best impression on potential employers.

-The first thing to do is ask yourself why you’re discontented with your current role and explore what you can do about it.
-If the reason is that the HR function is not respected in your organisation, is there any action you can take to push it higher up the agenda?
+Firstly, ask yourself why you are not satisfied in your current role and explore if there is anything you can do about it.
+For example, if one of the reasons for your move is that the HR function is not respected in your current organisation, could you take any action to push it higher up the agenda?

-"In addition to technical HR knowledge, employers are really looking for commercial awareness.
-To get noticed in the first place, you need to articulate various commercial highlights in your career history – such as profit and loss and return on investment (ROI) achieved in real terms – in your CV," said Sally Martin, Associate Director at Robert Walters.
+"As well as technical HR knowledge, employers are really looking for commercial acumen.
+To get noticed in, you need to ensure you articulate various commercial highlights and achievements in your career history, such as profit and loss and return on investment achieved in real terms, in your CV," said Dawn May, Senior Manager at Robert Walters.

-In the current climate, employers are also seeking measures of how successful their HR function can be.
-So you need to highlight specific facts and figures regarding cost savings, hires made, employee relations cases and employee engagement surveys.
-Tracking is crucial in this market.
+In the current market climate, employers are seeking measures of how successful their HR function can be.
+You need to highlight facts and figures regarding cost savings, hires made, employee relations cases and employee engagement surveys as tracking is increasingly crucial in this market.

-When applying for a new role, your application should be achievement-driven and sell to a potential employer the benefits of hiring you as an employee.
+When you apply for a new role, your application should be achievement-driven and sell to a potential employer the benefits of hiring you and what you can add to their business.
 It should always be tailored to the selection criteria and explain why you are the right person for the HR role.

 There's always something more to learn, or something that you can strive to do better than your competitors.
 Identify these areas, incorporate continuous learning as an integral part of your job, and always seek to keep your skills and knowledge updated.

-If you’re unsure exactly what your next career move should be, contracting could be an option for you.
+Contracting could be an option to consider if you are not certain what your next career move should be.
 It gives you the opportunity to test your capabilities in new environments, helping you to make the next all-important career decision.

 Contract roles can also offer you greater flexibility, a good work/life balance and the opportunity to increase hourly earnings.
-On top of that, the variety that comes with working in contract roles increases your skills base, industry knowledge, experience and exposure to dynamic environments.
-And if your employer values you and you enjoy the work, you may find a permanent job opportunity soon follows.
+On top of that, the variety that comes with working in contract roles will quickly and dramatically increase your skills base, industry knowledge, experience and exposure to dynamic environments.
+And if your contract employer values you and you enjoy the work, a permanent job opportunity may soon follow.